 The skeleton was very porous and fragile at the time of the excavation, but still contained ninety recognizable bones.
 It is very likely to be a woman between the ages of 23 and 40.
 She died in the period from 750 to 775.
-That was not long after her King Poppo lost the battle against the Franks at the nearby river annex inland sea Boarn, in the year 736 (or 734, sources differ).
-Read our blog post The Boarn Supremacy about this battle.
+That was not long after her king Poppo lost the battle against the Franks at the nearby river, annex inland sea, Boarn in the year 736 (or 734, sources differ).
+Read our post The Boarn Supremacy about this battle.
 Although she was buried, which is the Christian way and cremation normally the practice of heathens, probably the woman was heathen nevertheless.
-This because her body was buried in a north-southern direction, whilst Christian burials have an east-western direction.
+This is probable because her body was buried in a north-southern direction, whilst Christian burials have an east-western direction.

 Bone examination reveals many specifics.
 The woman had trouble walking, already during puberty.
 This was due to straining or a break in the head of her right thigh.
 Resulting her legs were not of the same length, and thus she was crooked.
 It must have been painful.
-There was a stick in her grave, which she may have used when walking.
+There was a staff placed in her grave, which she may have used when walking.
 No, this crooked woman was not healed through a miracle as happened in the Gospel of Luke (13: 10-17).

 First Lady Grytsje also had severe wear on the joints of her arms and fingers.
 This led to painful bulges.
-Furthermore, she also had a remarkably thin left arm, which probably hurt a lot too.
+Furthermore, she had a remarkably thin left arm, which probably hurt a lot too.
 She will probably have spared her arm and hands during use.
-Bone abnormalities are more common in early-medieval skeletons.
-Grytsje had many, though.
-In part, they will have been caused by heavy physical work and vitamin deficiency.
+Albeit bone abnormalities are more common in early-medieval skeletons, Grytsje had quite many, though.
+In part, these will have been caused by heavy physical work and vitamin deficiency.